sous-chefs/rvm/README.md

 ## `root_path`

-Sets the path prefix to RVM in a system-wide installation.
+The path prefix to RVM in a system-wide installation.
 The default is `/usr/local/rvm`.

 ## `group_users`

-Declares a list of users that will be added to the `rvm` group.
+A list of users that will be added to the `rvm` group.
 These users will then be able to manage RVM in a system-wide installation.
 The default is an empty list.